r0zetta/graph_simulations/README.md

 **pillow** (https://pillow.readthedocs.io/en/stable/)
 `pip install Pillow`

-Graph visualizations can be created in three different ways:
+A GraphViz object can be created in three different ways:

-1. Initializing a GraphViz object using from_dict=dict.
+1. Initialize a GraphViz object using from_dict=dict.
 This takes a python dict that describes a graph in the following format:
 ```
 {s1:{t1:w, t2:w, t3:w...} s2:{t3:w, t4:w...}}
 ```
 Where _s_ is source, _t_ is target and _w_ is weight.
 Both sources and targets can be strings or integers.
 Weight must be a positive integer value.

-2. Initializing a GraphViz object using from_mapping=mapping.
+2. Initialize a GraphViz object using from_mapping=mapping.
 This takes a list in the following format:
 ```
 [[s, t, w], [s, t, w], ..., [s, t, w]]
 ```
 Where _s_ is source, _t_ is target and _w_ is weight.

-3. Initializing a GraphViz object using from_nx=nx.
-This takes a previously created networkx object.
+3. Initialize a GraphViz object using from_nx=nx.
+This takes a networkx object as input.

-Only use one of these three initializations.
+Make sure to only initialize a GraphViz object using one of these three methods.

-You thus create the graph visualization like this:
+Creating a graph visualization using a dict looks like this:
 ```
 from graphviz import *

+interactions = {}
+# Parse some data to create an interactions dict
+# Your own code goes here

 gv = GraphViz(from_dict=interactions)
 im = gv.make_graphviz()